YvosOnTheHub/LabNetApp/Kubernetes_v2/Addendum/Addenda04/README.md

 - iSCSI PVC Resizing
 - "On-Demand Snapshots" & "PVC from Snapshot"

 Upgrades can only be done from one _minor_ version to the next.
-You need to perform to successive upgrade to go from 1.15 to 1.17.
+You need to perform two successive upgrades to go from 1.15 to 1.17.
 This addenda will give you the step by step commands to run, but keep in mind this is only for this lab...
-If you were to upgrade in a real environment, more care would need to be applied.
+If you were to upgrade in a real environment, more care would need to be taken.

 The following links were used :
 - Upgrade from 1.15 to 1.16: https://v1-16.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/
 - Upgrade from 1.16 to 1.17: https://v1-17.docs.kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/

-Before upgrade Kubernetes, make sure you have upgraded Trident beforehand, with at least v20.01.1 [Scenario 1](https://github.com/YvosOnTheHub/LabNetApp/tree/master/Kubernetes_v2/Scenarios/Scenario01)
+Before upgrade Kubernetes, make sure you have upgraded Trident beforehand, with at least v20.01.1 [(Scenario 1)](https://github.com/YvosOnTheHub/LabNetApp/tree/master/Kubernetes_v2/Scenarios/Scenario01)

 ## A. Upgrade from 1.15.3 to 1.16.8